logicalperson0/alx-system_engineering-devops/0x01-shell_permissions/README.md

 4 The file 3-new_owner to change ownership of a file to betty

 5 The file 4-empty to create a empty file

+6 The file 5-execute to add permission to the file to the user